Articles may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. View scripture reference copyright FAQ"

 I love the 4th of July!

-Since our oldest was three months old, we have gone upstate to visit my Uncle and Aunt on the lake for the day with my cousins and all of our kids.
+Since our oldest was three months old, we have gone to visit my Uncle and Aunt on the lake for the day with my cousins and all of our kids.

-After an amazing picnic, the kids played on the private beach while boats sped by on the lake.
+After an amazing picnic, the kids played on the beach while boats sped by on the lake.
 Then it was the town parade, followed by the Word of Life Collegians’ concert at the town beach with an awesome display of fireworks afterward.

 It never disappointed!!